Azure/acr/docs/custom-domain/README.md

    - The output of the command to enable data endpoints on the registry will contain the regional data endpoint.

 ## Contact Azure support
-As a final step, share the following with us by creating an [Azure Support](https://azure.microsoft.com/support/create-ticket/) ticket.
+As a final step, share the following information with us by creating an [Azure Support](https://azure.microsoft.com/support/create-ticket/) ticket.
 This information is needed to complete the custom domain configuration.
-- Custom registry domain details
+- **Custom registry domain details**
   - custom registry domain name (`container-registry.contoso.com`)
-  - key vault certificate ID of the corresponding TLS data (a URI of the form `https://myvaultvault.azure.net/certificates/mycertificate/xxxxxxxxxxxxx`)
+  - key vault secret ID of the corresponding TLS data (a URI of the form `https://myvaultvault.azure.net/secrets/myregdomain/xxxxxxxxxxxxx`)
   - client ID of the user-assigned registry identity that has access to this secret (not required in case of system-assigned identity)
-- Custom data domain details (for each data domain)
+- **Custom data domain details, for each data domain**
   - regional custom data domain name (`eastus-registry-data.contoso.com`)
-  - key vault certficate ID of the corresponding TLS data (a URI of the form `https://myvaultvault.azure.net/certificates/mycertificate/xxxxxxxxxxxxx`)
+  - key vault secret ID of the corresponding TLS data (a URI of the form `https://myvaultvault.azure.net/secrets/myregdomain/xxxxxxxxxxxxx`)
   - client ID of the user-assigned registry identity that has access to this secret (not required in case of system-assigned identiity)